mattiasflodin/reckless/doc/manual.md

 obtain the same pointer each time until `commit` has been called.

 `write` is a shorthand for a combined `reserve` and `commit` call, but does take any opportunities it can to optimize the operation.
+If you write a large enough piece of data, it may be passed directly to the writer from your buffer instead of being copied to the intermediate buffer.

 Parameters
 ----------